pfcarnahan/KAConsole/README.md

 ## What is it for?
 KAConsole can be used for debugging, testing, and more.
 You can execute code at any time, without having to restart the program, or add complex timings or add keypress event listeners, which is clunky and complex.

+Recently I have added automatic Object stringification, which allows for better viewing of outputs for debugging purposes.

 ## How can I import it?
 Simply add this code to the `<head>` of your HTML program to import it.